erikologic/erikologic.github.io/CONTEXT.md

 The author's independent home for their identity, writing, and work.
 _Avoid_: Project marketing surface, campaign site

-**Who Am I**:
+**Whoami**:
-The site's public orientation to the author's identity and current direction, named after the Unix `whoami` command.
+The site's public orientation to the author's identity, experience, values, and current direction, named after the Unix `whoami` command.
 _Avoid_: About page, résumé

 **Quality-first engineering**: